hzeller/gcode-multi-shell-extrude/README.md

 Here, we generate two different colors in two prints.
 We want to print the hilbert example from the `sample/` directory.
 The shells should be 1.2mm apart.
-We want them alternating in color, so we we print two colors with each 2.4mm apart.
-So be give both the shell increment value `-R 2.4`, but give different start values.
+We want them alternating in color, so we do to prints with different colors with each 2.4mm apart.
+For that, we give both the shell increment value `-R 2.4`, but with different start values with the `-i` option.
 The blue print starts with `-i 0`, so no initial offset.
 The orange print starts with `-i -1.2` (yes you can give negative values, then a polygon is constructed that fits on the _inside_).

-So now orange prints the offsets [ -1.2mm, 1.2mm, 3.6mm ], while blue
+Now orange prints the offsets [ -1.2mm, 1.2mm, 3.6mm ], while blue
-prints [0mm, 2.4mm, 4.8mm ].
+prints [ 0mm, 2.4mm, 4.8mm ].

-In general, you can use the initial shell value together with the radius increment to generate the right offsets for many screws that fit into each other in multiple prints.
+In general, to spread over multiple prints, you can use the initial shell value `-i` together with the radius increment `-R` to generate the right offsets.

 The resulting screws nest together nicely with 1.2mm distance: